Caring for Pepper Plants

 Peppers suffer in cold weather, so consider moving them indoors to a bright and sunny spot or contacting us to overwinter your plants and give them back to you in the spring.

+As peppers grow taller, they may need support through staking to maintain their vertical growth and support the weight of their fruits.
 Periodically prune the lowest-hanging leaves of the plant.
 Ensure your bottom-most leaf is 6-8" off the ground.

 When peppers are brightly colored and plump, they are ready to harvest; you can simply pluck them off the plant